CDCgov/phdi/docs/geocoding_beta/overview.md

     - For an example address, e.g., 123 Main St Apt B, the returns will look like:
         - Smarty: 123 Main Street Apt B
         - Census: 123 Main Street
-    - To prevent a loss of information when using the Census geocoding service with FHIR resources, the FHIR implementation of the Census geocoding tool does not allow for the address (line) to be overwritten.
+    - Note that when using the Census geocoding service with FHIR resources, the address (line) cannot be overwritten.
+To prevent a loss of output information, please use the geocoding service that best suits your needs.

+For example use cases and additional guidance on the geocoding services, please see the [Common Uses](https://github.com/CDCgov/phdi/blob/main/tutorials/geospatial-tutorial.md#common-uses) documentation.

 **Receiving a CDC subsidized Smarty license (API key)**